 “I have not failed.
 I’ve just found 10,000 ways that won’t work.” – Thomas A. Edison.

-Those with the employee mindset work in positions where the scope of responsibility is clearly delineated and the individual is typically accountable for errors or failures that can be directly attributed to their performance; while managers and executives are accountable for the outcome of the overall project.
+Those with the employee mindset work in positions where the scope of responsibility is delineated, and the individual is typically accountable for errors or failures that can be directly attributed to their performance, while managers and executives are accountable for the outcome of the overall project.